jjethwa/icinga2/README.md

 ## Icinga Director

 The [Icinga Director](https://github.com/Icinga/icingaweb2-module-director) Icinga Web 2 module is installed and enabled by default.
 You can disable the automatic kickstart when the container starts by setting the `DIRECTOR_KICKSTART` variable to false.
 To customize the kickstart settings, modify the `/etc/icingaweb2/modules/director/kickstart.ini`.

+## API Master

+The container gets automatically configured as an API master.
+But it has some caveats.
+Please make sure:

+- Set the container's hostname (`-h` or `hostname`)
+  - The hostname has to match the name, your sattelites are configured to access the master.
+- Forward the `5665` port
+- Mount **both** volumes: `/etc/icinga2`, `/var/lib/icinga2`

 ## Sending Notification Mails